OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §11.1 Property existence

-The read and the write operation (§5) for a property *p* on an object *o* have to return an *ObjectNotFound* (§11) response code if and only if the effective property list (§10) of *o* does not contain a property info object for *p*.
+The read and the write operation (§5) for a qualified property name *pn* on an object *o* have to return an *ObjectNotFound* (§11) response code if and only if the effective property list (§10) of *o* does not contain a property info object that matches in its \[“opendma.org”,”Name”\] and \[“opendma.org”, “NameQualifier”\] values to *pn*.

 ##### §12.2 Type safety

-The write operation (§5) for a property *p* on an object *o* has to return an *InvalidDataType* (§11) response code if and only if
+The write operation (§5) for a qualified property name *pn* on an object *o* has to return an *InvalidDataType* (§11) response code if and only if

-1)  the effective property list (§10) of *o* does contain a property info object for *p*, and
+1)  the effective property list (§10) of *o* does contain a property info object for *pn*, and
 2)  the value of \[“opendam.org”, “DataType”\] of that property info object does not match the data type of the value to be written.

-The value returned by the read operation (§5) has to be of the data type defined by the numeric data type id read from the \[“opendam.org”, “DataType”\] Property of the corresponding property info for p.
+The value returned by the read operation (§5) has to be of the data type defined by the numeric data type id read from the \[“opendam.org”, “DataType”\] property of the corresponding property info for *pn*.

 <u>Note1:</u>

 This section defines only a required set of properties for the objects of the class hierarchy, but it does not limit the actual properties to this set.

-An implementor might introduce additional properties for the class hierarchy root \[“opendma.org”, ”Object”\] without violating the conditions posed by the OpenDMA architecture.
+An implementer might introduce additional properties for the class hierarchy root \[“opendma.org”, ”Object”\] without violating the conditions posed by the OpenDMA architecture.
 This allows the mapping of any existing class hierarchy into the OpenDMA object model.

+Later sections of this specification might narrow these constraints and limit the set of properties to exactly the properties defined here.
 ## Section II: OpenDMA document management model

-While the first section has defined a common object oriented model that could represent nearly everything, this second section defines a set of classes specific for document management.
+While the first section has defined a common object oriented model that could represent nearly everything, this second section defines a set of classes and aspects specific for document management.

-This set of classes is divided into two parts, a set of basic document management classes and a set of extended document management classes.
+This set is divided into two parts, a set of basic and a set of extended document management classes and aspects.
 The first basic set is sufficient for all fundamental document management operations.
 On top of these, the second set adds extended functionality that is not required in every environment.

 ### Section II.1: Basic document management model

 The set of basic document management classes consists of:

 - Repository
-  A *Repository* represents a place where Objects, Classes, Documents, Folders and Associations are stored.
+  A *Repository* represents a place where all Objects are stored.
 It represents the *context* defined in §4.
-Classes inside one Repository must not be valid in another Repository.
+Classes inside one Repository need not be valid in another Repository.

 - Document
   A *Document* is the atomic element users work on in a content based environment.
 It can be compared to a file in a file system.
 But unlike files, it may consist of multiple octet streams.
 So a webpage can be stored as one Document that consists of the HTML data and all additional image data.
 Also a TIFF image of a page can be stored as one Document that contains the TIFF image itself as well as a JPEG thumbnail and some XML annotations.
-  A Document is able to keep track of its changes (versions) and manage the access to it (checkin and checkout).
+  A Document is able to keep track of its changes (versioning) and manage the access to it (checkin and checkout).

 - ContentElement
   A *ContentElement* represents one atomic octet stream the Documents are made of.
 The binary data is stored together with meta data like the mime type.